We independently select featured hotels and may earn a commission if you book through the links below.

 Spa & Salon at The Del: You can book a range of ocean-inspired treatments (massages, facials, body wraps) and salon services.
 There’s a small ocean-view vanishing-edge pool and terrace exclusively for spa guests as part of the lounging facilities.

 Insider Tip: Here’s an easy water refill station.
-They also have bottled water for guests.
+They also have bottled water for fitness center users.

 Shopping